Mumbai mayor finds COVID-19 vaccines stored in normal fridge at hotel | Health

 The hotel is not to be blamed, but the hospital has not adhered to the norms concerning the cold storage of vaccines, she said.

-''How did they get Covaxin doses when many BMC centers don't have them?
+''How did they get Covaxin doses when many BMC centres don't have them?
 I found doses, which were stored in a normal fridge.
-This can result in side effects to those vaccinated.
+This can result in side-effects to those vaccinated.

 The recovered vaccines have been sealed and an inquiry will be carried out,'' Pedkenar added.